austin89/Game-Library/README.md

 # TODO
-- Add genre checkboxes
+- Add login page as home page
+- Integrate user authentication into new branches
-- Add platform checkboxes
+- Add ability for user to add friend
-- Add date field
+- Add ability for user to delete friend
+- Add ability for user to add game to favorites
-- Add more things to database
+- Add ability for user to delete game from favorites
+- Figure out what informatiton to go on user profile page
+- Reformat game page to look nicer
+- Reformat comments to look nicer and display user who posted comment
+- Fix date on user comments

 # libapp